Last updated on: May 14, 2020

-As we mentioned earlier, the pro version of SeedProd comes with over 50 professionally designed themes to make setting up your page easier.
+As we mentioned earlier, the pro version of SeedProd comes with over 50 professionally designed themes to make creating a custom coming soon page easier.

 So click any design that works for you, or choose the blank template to start from scratch.
 Then you’ll automatically head to the SeedProd page editor to customize your design.

 Step 4: Add Your Page Content